-A great company is about more than financial success.
+A great company is about more customer experience than financial success.
 Customer experiences can make or break your business.
-A number of factors go into creating a positive customer experience: communication, great listening skills, perks, and more.
+A number of factors go into creating a positive customer experience: communication, great listening skills, and perks.
 If your customers love the product and service you deliver, your business will flourish, but if they don’t, it can mean fewer referrals and a bad reputation.
 Here are a few of the ways that leading contractors deliver the ultimate customer service experience to their clients.

 Home improvement projects can be unpredictable: maintaining a positive attitude even when circumstances (or clients) are tricky is important if you want to keep your customers happy.
 Try to look on the bright side, seeing the silver lining in everything.
 Your training as a customer service professional will help you to help your clients see things this way, too.
 How can you do this in your day-to-day business life?
 Be a problem solver by acting proactively rather than reactively and anticipate issues that may come up in a building project, knowing how you will go about solving them if and when they do arise.